MyristicaFragrans/PersistentNames/README.md

 You can use weak references relatively easily.
 Just make sure to put `weakReferences = KeepNames@0.1` in your build.txt
 ### Blacklist an NPC
-You can prevent Persistant Names from automatically assigning your name to all new NPCs.
+You can prevent Persistent Names from automatically assigning your name to all new NPCs.
 This does not work dynamically and should be set at load.
 ```cs
 if (ModLoader.GetMod("KeepNames") != null) {
   KeepNames.KeepNames.blacklistNPC(ModContent.NPCType<MyModdedNPC>());